The Ultimate Guide to Location Scouting

 This scout is also typically much longer than a location scout – sometimes lasting multiple hours.

 During the tech scout, each of your team members gains a deeper understanding of the location from their perspective – the grip/electric crew will look over the power availability and distribution, staging and storing equipment, dealing with creaky floorboards and/or uneven flooring.
 The sound recordist will understand the environment and note down any potential clashes or disturbances.
 The AD will plan for the shoot day.
-You get the drift.
+Here's a blog on the 5 simple steps to take for successful tech scout for any location, in case you're wondering what all needs to happen for a tech scout.

 You may not always have the privilege of conducting two separate scouts, and in many cases you'll have to combine both scouts into one.Back to top